Background

 Other road closures, damage and slips

 The rain caused a large number of slips on Banks Peninsula.
-Any road closures that are still in place are to make sure Council staff can clear slips safely.
+Any road closures that are still in place are for safety and to allow Council staff and contractors to compete further assessments.

-• Cemetery Road Wainui – Geotech teams are still assessing but the road has access from both ends.
+Cemetery Road Wainui: Geotech assessment is ongoing however the road has access from both ends

 Map of wet weather impacts across Banks Peninsula